MDGrey33/Nur/README.md

 - Learns from your confluence
 - Chats with you in slack based on the knowledge in confluence
 - Identifies knowledge gaps
-- Asks questions on slack to collect knowledge
+- Asks questions on Slack to collect knowledge

-### Todo:
 - Capture :checkmark: reaction
 - Summarise the conversation and add document to confluence

+### Todo:
 - Space management
   - Retrieve documentation updates nightly
   - Delete documentation scope (Space) from vector